 The Letters of Oliver and Bernie Hill: The Making of a Legendary Civil Rights Lawyer

-On February 6 at noon, Margaret Edds will delivered a Banner Lecture entitled "The Letters of Oliver and Bernie Hill: The Making of a Legendary Civil Rights Lawyer."
+On February 6, Margaret Edds delivered a Banner Lecture entitled “The Letters of Oliver and Bernie Hill: The Making of a Legendary Civil Rights Lawyer.”

-Margaret Edds is an author and retired journalist who is researching a book on Oliver Hill and Spottswood Robinson.
+Margaret Edds is an author and retired journalist who has written about Oliver Hill and Spottswood Robinson.